sharc-lab/HLSFactory/docs/source/index.md

 ## Quick Guide

-- [](setup): Details on how to install and setup HLSDataset
+- [](setup): Details on how to install and setup HLSFactory
-- [](framework/index): Details on the HLSDataset build framework: 1) frontend parameterization, 2) backend tool flows, 3) data aggregation and formatting
+- [](framework/index): Details on the HLSFactory build framework: 1) frontend parameterization, 2) backend tool flows, 3) data aggregation and formatting
-- [](tutorials/index): Details on how to use the HLSDataset framework with guided tutorials and demos
+- [](tutorials/index): Details on how to use the HLSFactory framework with guided tutorials and demos
 - [](built_in_datasets): Details on the built-in HLS design datasets
 - [](extending): Details on how to contribute to HLSFactory to add your own designs and datasets to the built-in datasets, add custom flows, and general contributions to the framework
 - [](apidocs/index): Python API documentation for the HLSFactory framework

 ## Publications

-HLSDataset has been published in the following places:
+HLSFactory has been published in the following places:

 - ArXiv
   - [HLSFactory: A Framework Empowering High-Level Synthesis Datasets for Machine Learning and Beyond](https://arxiv.org/abs/2405.00820)